raymondknguyen/Big_Mall/README.md

 ## Overview -
 Bulk discount allows merchant to create, edit and destroy discounts.
-When created, bulk discount allows merchant to preset a percent off an item if a user buys the minimun required required amount of that item.
-As a user if the merchant has multiple discount, only the highest disocunt the user qualifies for is active.
+When created, bulk discount allows merchant to preset a percent off an item if a user buys the minimun required amount.
+As a user, if the merchant has multiple discount, only the highest discount the user qualifies for is active.